magento/devdocs/guides/v2.0/frontend-dev-guide/css-guide/css_quick_guide_mode.md

 Learn more about possible approaches in <a href="{{site.gdeurl}}frontend-dev-guide/css-guide/css_quick_guide_approach.md">Simple ways to customize a theme's styles</a>.

 In our examples we will change the color and font of the primary buttons.
-The default view of the primary buttons is the following:
+The default view of the primary buttons can be illustrated by the **Create an Account** button view on the Admin login page:

 <img src="{{site.baseurl}}common/images/extend_less_screenshot0.png" alt="Admin login page with the default view of the primary buttons">